- John Adams Short Ride in a Fast Machine , 4′

 So prepare to meet Thomas Adès’s scandalous duchess, to ride in John Adams’s fast machine, and to hide under the grand piano with Elena Kats-Chernin.
 We’ve got urban rhythms, fabulous dreams and a glimpse of Beethoven through the looking glass.
 All we ask is that you leave preconceptions at the door, and get ready to enjoy sounds like you’ve never heard before – in other words, the thrill of the new.

-This concert has been made possible with generous support from the John Ellerman Foundation.
+This concert has been made possible with generous support from the Rachel Baker Memorial Charity, the John Ellerman Foundation and the City of Birmingham Orchestral Endowment Fund.

-The performance of Knussen's The Way to Castle Yonder has been made possible with generous support from the PRS for Music Foundation.
+The performance of Knussen's The Way to Castle Yonder has been made possible with generous support from Resonate, a PRS Foundation Initiative.

 For events sold by THSH Box Office, the THSH per-ticket commission of £3 (£2.50 for online bookings) is included in the price of every individual ticket priced over £13.
 Tickets purchased as part of a CBSO Concert Package are exempt.
 For full details see cbso.co.uk/terms.